pshrmn/curi/examples/react/accessibility/README.md

 [CodeSandbox demo](https://codesandbox.io/s/github/pshrmn/curi/tree/master/examples/react/accessibility)

 This is a very simple application that demonstrates using React with a Curi application.
-This uses the `<Focus>` component provided by the `@curi/react` package.
+This uses the `useNavigationFocus` hook provided by the `@curi/react-dom` package.